-- Lack of full awareness and incorporation of Transportation Safety Division programs and topic areas into ODOT Region 2 and its communities. - Need for identification of changing local traffic safety committees, safe communities or similarly functioning transportation safety advocacy groups. - Need for more representation and availability of the Region Transportation Safety Coordinator (RTSC) within the Region. - High frequency of policy makers, press, and community perceptions involved with many crash locations thus focus on the highest crash locations can be difficult.
+- Lack of full awareness and incorporation of Transportation Safety Division programs and topic areas into ODOT Region 2 and its communities. - Need for identification of changing local traffic safety committees, safe communities or similarly functioning transportation safety advocacy groups. - Need for more representation and availability of the Region Transportation Safety Coordinator (RTSC) within the Region. - A 15% increase in alcohol related fatalities. - In 2007 speed accounted for 44% of our fatalities in the Region.